Table of Contents

 Definition and Background of Chronic Bronchitis

 Chronic bronchitis is defined as a chronic productive cough that lasts for at least three months, for two consecutive years in a patient in whom other causes of chronic cough have been excluded, such as bronchiectasis.
 Airflow limitation may precede the development of chronic bronchitis.

 Chronic bronchitis is considered one of the top conditions for which patients seek medical attention.
 The main characteristic of the condition is an inflammation of the bronchial tubes or bronchi, and the air passage extending from the trachea into the small airways and alveoli.

-An episode of acute bronchitis is characterized by irritation of the cells of the bronchial-lining tissue, in addition to hyperemia and edema in the mucous membrane, which result in decreased bronchial mucociliary function, leading to clogged airways by debris and increases in the irritation.
+An episode of acute bronchitis is characterized by irritation of the cells of the bronchial-lining tissue, in addition to hyperemia and edema in the mucous membrane, which results in decreased bronchial mucociliary function, leading to clogged airways by debris and increases in the irritation.
 The characteristic cough of bronchitis is developed due to the development of copious secretion of mucus.

 The attachment of the organism (Mycoplasma pneumoniae) to the respiratory mucosa results in bronchial irritation, leading to sloughing of the affected cells.
 Bronchopneumonia may develop if the inflammation extends downward to the bronchioles.